rubinius/rubinius-website-archive/_posts/2014-12-16-rubinius-metrics-meets-influxdb-part2.markdown

 ## Setup

 If you are on Mac OS X like me you can install docker with the [Homebrew](http://brew.sh/) package manager.
-It's worth to mention that docker setup in OS X these days is a bit trickier than for lets say, Linux, because Docker depends on Linux kernel features and in order to run it in non-Linux operating systems you have to install [boot3docker](http://boot2docker.io/) (which in essence is a Linux based [VirtualBox](https://www.virtualbox.org/) virtual machine in which Docker will run).
+It's worth to mention that Docker setup in OS X these days is a bit trickier because it depends on Linux kernel features.
+In order to run it in non-Linux operating systems you have to install [boot2docker](http://boot2docker.io/) (which in essence is a Linux based [VirtualBox](https://www.virtualbox.org/) virtual machine in which Docker will run).
 Having said that, here is an outline of the whole process:

 1. Install VirtualBox.
 2. Install boot2docker and Docker.